 NEPR presents Invisibilia, a special series from NPR that explores the hidden forces that shape human behavior.
 From NPR, Invisibilia (Latin for invisible things) is about the invisible forces that control human behavior – ideas, beliefs, assumptions and emotions.
 Co-hosted by Lulu Miller, Hanna Rosin and Alix Spiegel, Invisibilia interweaves narrative storytelling with scientific research that will ultimately make you see your own life differently.

-Invisibilia will be broadcast on August 1 - August 4 at 7 p.m. on NEPR
+Season 4 of Invisibilia will be broadcast on March 10 - March 24 at 3 p.m. on NEPR News Network

 A panel of judges sits to decide the fate of the young woman.
 She’s the child of addicts and an ex-addict and ex-felon herself, and she’s asking the court to trust her to become an attorney.
 The outcome of her case hinges on a question we all struggle with: are we destined to repeat our patterns, or can we stray in surprising directions?
 It’s a question that’s increasingly relevant in an age when algorithms are trying to predict everything about our behavior.

 March 17: Episode 2

 In any relationship, there are always things we don’t say, assumptions we make about people we love.
 But often those assumptions are wildly, even dangerously wrong.
 We tell the story of a Taiwanese spy who infiltrates a family, and exposes how little they understand each other.
 And we meet an extreme daydreamer who has decided to keep her fantasy life a secret from her husband and son.

 March 24: Episode 3